-- 1. No claim may be submitted to arbitration under this Section if more than three years have elapsed from the date on which the claimant first acquired, or should have first acquired, knowledge of the breach alleged under Article 10.16.1 and knowledge that the claimant (for claims brought under Article 10.16.1(a)) or the enterprise (for claims brought under Article 10.16.1(b)) has incurred loss or damage. - 2.
-No claim may be submitted to arbitration under this Section unless: - (a) the claimant consents in writing to arbitration in accordance with the procedures set out in this Agreement; and - (b) the notice of arbitration is accompanied, of any right to initiate or continue before any administrative tribunal or court under the law of any Party, or other dispute settlement procedures, any proceeding with respect to any measure alleged to constitute a breach referred to in Article 10.16.
+- 1. No claim may be submitted to arbitration under this Section if more than three years have elapsed from the date the claimant first acquired, or should have first acquired, knowledge of the breach alleged under Article 11.16.1 and knowledge that the claimant (for claims brought under Article 11.16.1(a)) or the enterprise (for claims brought under Article 11.16.1(b)) has incurred loss or damage. - 2.
+No claim may be submitted to arbitration under this Section unless: - (a) the claimant consents in writing to arbitration in accordance with the procedures set out in this Agreement; and - (b) the notice of arbitration is accompanied, - (i) for claims submitted to arbitration under Article 11.16.1(a), by the claimant's written waiver, and - (ii) for claims submitted to arbitration under Article 11.16.1(b), by the claimant's and the enterprise's written waivers of any right to initiate or continue before any administrative tribunal or court under the law of either Party, or other dispute settlement procedures, any proceeding with respect to any measure alleged to constitute a breach referred to in Article 11.16.